Vucko95/aoe4-build-order-project/README.md

 - ADDITIONALS
     - Add Icons to Selector Options at Submit Page
     - Dummy Data :heavy_check_mark:
-    - Enhance Submit Build Display Page
+    - Enhance Submit Build Display Page :heavy_check_mark:
         - On a side Add a Demo Build Example
         - Add "Asset" Icons for base game Assets
     - When Build is Sumbited, Notification "Build has been added ..."